 How to use this list

 Don’t bring all 25.
 Star the 8-10 most important to you.
 Practice asking them so you don’t run out of time.
 Bring a notebook (or have a partner take notes).
 The surgeon’s answers are the basis for every other decision in your recovery — write them down.
+They’re also your shopping list: how long you’ll be in a sling or brace tells you how many front-opening recovery shirts and pull-on bottoms you’ll actually need.

 Surgeon answers patients should be cautious about